Zaryob/openzfs-docs/docs/Getting Started/OpenSUSE/Opensuse Leap Root on ZFS.rst

 - This HOWTO uses a whole physical disk.
 - Do not use these instructions for dual-booting.
 - Backup your data.
 Any existing data will be lost.
-- This is not a official HOWTO page.
-This is the way how I got it.
+- This is not an openSUSE official HOWTO page.
+This document will be updated if Root on ZFS support of openSUSE is added in the future.
+  Also, openSUSE's default system installer Yast2 does not support zfs.
+The method of setting up system with zypper without Yast2 used in this page is based on openSUSE installation methods written by the experience of the people in the community.
+  For more information about this, please look at the external links.

 System Requirements
 ~~~~~~~~~~~~~~~~~~~

 - `64-bit openSUSE Leap Live CD w/ GUI (e.g. gnome iso)
   <https://software.opensuse.org/distributions/leap>`__
 - `A 64-bit kernel is strongly encouraged.